ssangx/NeuralRelighting/README.md

 Code release for our ECCV2020 paper "Single-Shot Neural Relighting and SVBRDF Estimation".

 **This page is still under-construction.
-The currently released codes are used for inference with our pre-trained models and captured images.**
+Will finish this README page after releasing all codes and data.**